AIM-Intelligence/awesome-mcp-security/README.md

 - [How to Determine If An MCP Server Is Safe](https://block.github.io/goose/blog/2025/03/26/mcp-security/) - Guidelines for evaluating MCP server security
 - [AI Model Context Protocol (MCP) and Security](https://community.cisco.com/t5/security-blogs/ai-model-context-protocol-mcp-and-security/ba-p/5274394) - Comprehensive guide by Omar Santos covering MCP security architecture, authentication best practices, data security, and tool exposure security considerations
 - [AI agent identity: it's just OAuth](https://mayakaczorowski.com/blogs/ai-agent-authentication) - Discussion about Authentication for AI Agents.
 Mentions OAuth Fails for MCP based AI Agents.
+- [Model Context Protocol has prompt injection security problems](https://simonwillison.net/2025/Apr/9/mcp-prompt-injection/) - As more people start hacking around with implementations of MCP (the Model Context Protocol, a new standard for making tools available to LLM-powered systems) the security implications of tools built on that protocol are starting to come into focus.

 ## Other Awesome Projects